BallisticPain/nativescript-volume/README.md

       // iOS Volume goes from 0 to 1.
 With its increments being 1/16.
       this.volume.setVolume(0.5);
     } else if (app.android) {
-      // Android Volume I'm unsure of the range, but believe it to be 0 to 15. this.volume.setVolume(7);
+      // Android Volume I'm unsure of the range, but believe it to be 0 to 15 at least for the music stream. this.volume.setVolume(7);
     }
   }